 The correspondence below provides information on the status of Jewish Arabs in IRAQ (from ancient times through their departure to Israel in the 1950s) and discusses the misconceptions about the subject matter.
-Those who participated in the discussion are members of the
+Those who participated in the discussion are members of the History of IRAQ Yahoogroup.
+For better understanding of this lengthy correspondence, please begin reading from the bottom of this post and continue upwards.

 Dear Wafaa